Age for Child Protection Referrals

-Child Protection Committee (CPC) aims to make sure all aspects of child protection work are done as well as possible so that children and young people are kept safe from harm from abuse and neglect.
-We think all children and young people should get the help they need when they need it.
-This means doing three things.
+- The Shetland Public Protection Committee undertakes all the duties of the child protection committee.
+The aim is to make sure all aspects of child protection work are done as well as possible so children and young people are kept safe from neglect and abuse.
+Children and Young People should get the help they need when they need it.

 Getting it Right for Every Child (GIRFEC) in Shetland is the way we do this.
 Services that are available to everyone help with this.